WhiteflagProtocol/whiteflag-standard/WhiteflagSpecification.md

 }
 ```

-The equivalent a fully unserialized JSON object representation is
+The equivalent of a fully unserialized JSON object representation is
 provided here as human readable example:

 ```json